You must be knowing Warren Buffett if you are in the world of investments for quite some time.

 2. Buy stocks during panic and fear in the market rather than selling them

 Excerpt: “Charlie and I have no magic plan to add earnings except to dream big and to be prepared mentally and financially to act fast when opportunities present themselves.
 Every decade or so, dark clouds will fill the economic skies, and they will briefly rain gold.
 When downpours of that sort occur, it’s imperative that we rush outdoors carrying washtubs, not teaspoons.
 And that we will do.”

 India being an emerging nation is greatly impacted by events both domestic and international.
-The Indian stock market during geo-political events like Indo-Pak tension or during Brexit referendum saw a good correction in the stock market.
-Even domestic events affects market in a great way like the one saw few months back due to demonetisation.
+The Indian stock market during geopolitical events like Indo-Pak tension or during Brexit referendum saw a good correction in the stock market.
+Even domestic events affect market in a great way like the one saw a few months back due to demonetisation.

-So if anyone would have bought stocks of sound companies would have made descent gains in the latest rally in last 2-3 months.
+So if anyone would have bought stocks of sound companies would have made decent gains in the latest rally in last 2-3 months.

 3. Ride your country’s growth wave

 Excerpt: “You need not be an economist to understand how well our system has worked.
 Just look around you.
 See the 75 million owner-occupied homes, the bountiful farmland, the 260 million vehicles, the hyper-productive factories, the great medical centers, the talent-filled universities, you name it – they all represent a net gain for Americans from the barren lands, primitive structures and meager output of 1776.
 Starting from scratch, America has amassed wealth totaling $90 trillion.”